moonbitlang/moonbit-course/course12/lecture_en.md

 }
 ```

 Lastly, we'll see how to use it.
-Let's construct two `Ref`s to store the derivatives of `x` and `y`.
+Let's construct two `Ref`s to store the derivatives of $x$ and $y$.
 We'll use two accumulators to create two input nodes with input values of 10 and 100 respectively.
 After that, we use the previous example to conduct calculations, and after the forward computation is completed, we call the backward function.
-The parameter `1.0` corresponds to the derivative of `f` with respect to `f`.
+The parameter `1.0` corresponds to the derivative of $f$ with respect to $f$.
 At this point, the values in both `Ref`s are updated, and we can obtain the derivatives of all input parameters simultaneously.

 ```moonbit
 test "Backward differentiation" {